 As far as I’m concerned, he did hit her with a hammer that day.

-What does it take for you to walk away from any dangerous situation?
-Not just an abusive relationship but anything that has the real potential of harming you?
+What does it take for you to walk away from any dangerous situation – not just an abusive relationship, but anything that has the real potential of harming you?

 I see too many people continuing to discount all the near misses in their life, not taking action to get away or prevent the next one that could actually strike them down.